ARCHER2-HPC/archer2-website/about/feedback.md

 ## Escalations

-If you do not feel that your feedback has been satisfactorily addressed, please let us know by sending an email to either the Service Director, [Alan Simpson](mailto: a.simpson@epcc.ed.ac.uk)  or to his deputy [Lorna Smith](mailto: l.smith@epcc.ed.ac.uk).
+If you do not feel that your feedback has been satisfactorily addressed, please let us know by sending an email to the Director of HPC Services Director, [Josephine Beech-Brandt](mailto:j.beech-brandt@epcc.ed.ac.uk)